How to Manage A Chiropractic Office Budget & Practice Finances

 Getting Started with a Loan

 The SBA helps businesses that may not qualify for conventional financing.
 In addition, the SBA can help chiropractors develop a business plan, essential for obtaining a loan with them or any financial institution.

 Accounting for Chiropractors

 When choosing an accountant, look for a person or firm familiar with the chiropractic industry and practices of your size.
 Ask other chiropractors for recommendations.
 Your attorney or lender is another source of information for good accountants.

-Keep track of your chiropractic income, expenses, sales and create financial projections through your profit-and-loss (P&L) statement.
-This essential document provides a financial picture of your practice during a particular year, quarter or month, showing you what your practice is doing correctly and what areas need changing.
+You will need to keep track of your chiropractic income, expenses, and sales through your profit-and-loss (P&L) statement.
+This essential document provides a financial picture of your practice during a particular year, quarter, or month, showing you what your practice is doing correctly and what areas need changing.

 - Current and fixed assets